hamza01012/my-first-repo/README.md

 ## New Feature Section

 # This section introduces the new feature that will be added in the next release.
 It includes important updates and changes that will improve the project.
+## Version 1.0

+This is the first stable release of the project.
+It includes all major features and improvements.